-Our medical team will diagnose impetigo by examining your skin and taking a thorough medical history.
-Sometimes, a culture may be taken by swabbing a sore which will be sent to a lab to test for the bacteria that caused the condition.
+To diagnose impetigo, our medical team may, among other things, examine your skin and take a thorough medical history.
+Sometimes, a culture may be taken by swabbing a sore that will be sent to a lab to test for the bacteria that caused the condition.

 Since it is bacteria-based, impetigo is treated with antibiotics.
-You’ll use either a prescription topical cream or pills/liquid to take internally.
+A prescription topical cream or pills/liquid to take internally may be recommended.

 Children can usually return to school 24 hours after treatment has begun.